 Too Much Light.

-With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you infrequently clean your windows, you’ll require to clean the skylight more often.
-Plus, mounting the roof is the only way to clean the beyond a skylight.
+With their flat or angled positions, skylights gather dirt and particles at a greater rate than windows.
+If you rarely tidy your windows, you’ll require to clean the skylight more often.
+Plus, installing the roof is the only method to clean up the outside of a skylight.

-Most standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the price.
-If your roof opening does not fit among the listed below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest requirement alternative on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the higher the rate.
+If your roof opening does not fit among the below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest standard option on this list.

 16-by-16 inches$ 150– $600.